HSun981/pulpy-joss/paper.md

 source pulse design code library would facilitate the development and dissemination of novel techniques and the comparison of approaches, similar to how BART [@Uecker2015] and SigPy [@Ong2019] have made advanced parallel imaging and reconstruction methods widely accessible.
 To meet this need, we have developed a library of pulse design tools as part of the SigPy Python package for signal processing and image reconstruction [@Ong2019].
-We call this new package SigPy.RF.
+We call this new package PulPy, short for Pulses in Python.
 SigPy.RF is constructed as a nested package within the broader SigPy package.\autoref{fig:hierarchy} illustrates where the RF pulse design tools fit into the broader SigPy software, as a nested package within the package for general MRI tools.

 ![New RF pulse design tools (red) within the SigPy package hierarchy.
 The pulse